Zmodo Security Camera Review

 FYI: If you’re looking for a camera as affordable as Zmodo, but with a more stylish look, consider YI, a relative newcomer to the market that makes a neat little $20 camera.
 We covered that and more in our hands-on YI camera review, if you’re interested.

-All we had to do was find a good spot, line up the camera so it’s fixed in exactly the position we wanted it, and – a few screws and a little elbow grease later – we were up and running.
+For the bullet-type Indoor/Outdoor Wi-Fi Cam, all we had to do was find a good spot, line up the camera so it’s fixed in exactly the position we wanted it, and – a few screws and a little elbow grease later – we were up and running.

 We double- and triple-checked to make sure our camera was secure before we went back inside, just in case.
 And we recommend that you do the same.

-Did You Know: DIY camera installation is usually easy, but keep in mind that security cameras are vulnerable to theft, especially when they’re outside or otherwise prominently displayed.
+Did You Know?
+DIY camera installation is usually easy, but keep in mind that security cameras are vulnerable to theft, especially when they’re outside or otherwise prominently displayed.
 Be sure to secure your cameras with any anti-theft or security hardware included in the package.

 With both cameras in place, we turned to Zmodo’s app to continue with the setup process.